pranaysuyash/insurance_q/docs/technical/ai_and_nlp/rag_improvements_todo.md

   - Error handling is not robust enough in the frontend
 - **Implementation Tasks:**
   - [x] Add response format normalization in service.py (completed May 21, 2025)
-  - [ ] Verify all Redis cached responses are properly formatted
+  - [x] Create Redis cache validation tool to verify and fix cached responses (completed May 22, 2025)
   - [ ] Add additional validation layer before returning responses
   - [ ] Implement graceful degradation for service failures
   - [ ] Add comprehensive logging throughout the pipeline for better debugging